gohugoio/hugo/content/en/content-management/page-resources.md

 ## Properties

 ResourceType
 : The main type of the resource.
-For example, a file of MIME type `image/jpg` has for ResourceType `image`.
+For example, a file of MIME type `image/jpg` has the ResourceType `image`.

 Name
 : Default value is the filename (relative to the owning page).
 Can be set in front matter.